hpetren/chemodiv/README.md

 ## Installation

 The current version of the package can be installed from CRAN.
-Alternatively, the developmental version of the package can be installed from GitHub.
-The `chemodiv` package partly depends on packages from Bioconductor.
+Importantly, the `chemodiv` package partly depends on packages from Bioconductor.
 Therefore, it is recommended to install the package via the `install()` function in the `BiocManager` package, rather than using the default `install.packages("chemodiv")`.
 This will ensure all